Are you staring at your cloudy fish tank in disgust?

 Phytoplankton is small.
 Really small.
 In fact, you can’t see it with your naked eye.

 But don’t worry!
-While it may not be pleasant to look at, this algae won’t harm your fish.
+While it may not be pleasant to look at, this type of algae growth won’t harm your fish.

 How to get rid of it!